Colberr/quick-latex/README.md

 # quick-latex
-Takes ASCIIMath input and renders the equations plus outputs latex code that can be copied into documents, Anki flashcards and more.
+Takes MathML input and renders the equations plus outputs latex code that can be copied into documents, Anki flashcards and more.